-This chapter includes TSC candidate projects within the seven cities in Solano County - Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
-The projects highlighted in this chapter are an update to those submitted as part of the STA TLC 2004 Plan that have not yet been implemented or are new projects submitted by the jurisdictions.
-This chapter provides an overview of the project status, type, cost, and location relationship to PDAs.
+This chapter includes PDA candidate projects within the seven cities in Solano County - Benicia, Dixon, Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
+The projects highlighted in this chapter are an update to those included in the 2012 Transportation for Sustainable Communities Plan and provides an overview of the project status, type, cost, and location relationship to PDAs.
+Crime Analysis